bildepunkt/spritewerk/README.md

 [![Build Status](https://travis-ci.org/bildepunkt/spritewerk.svg?branch=tilewerk)](https://travis-ci.org/bildepunkt/spritewerk)

-## A small, friendly, Javascript framework for device-agnostic game development
+## A modern, modular, html5 game development library
 Spritewerk is a lightweight, fun, and easy-to-use solution for producing traditional, console-style games that perform beautifully on any device.
-The code consists of flexible, generic classes for rapidly developing HTML5 games.
+The code consists of flexible, generic classes for extending to your own needs, or using right out of the box.

 ### To install
+Either install with npm

+    npm install --save spritewerk

+or clone with git

     git clone https://github.com/bildepunkt/spritewerk.git

 or download archive [here](https://github.com/bildepunkt/spritewerk/archive/master.zip).